 From 2018 until 2021, Rich held the same weekend gig in Granbury, Texas, at Christina's — one of the most popular restaurant's on the historic and popular downtown square there.
 Otherwise known as the "The Voice of Christina's," Rich built a large following of regulars that continue to support him today.

-Ask Rich and he'll be the first to tell you he is first and foremost a saloon singer.
-Influenced by greats such as Frank Sinatra, Elvis Presley, Sammy Davis Jr., the Beatles, Rolling Stones, Little Richard, Johnny Cash, Don McLean, Dean Martin, Nat King Cole, Bobby Darin, Neil Young, Gordon Lightfoot, Charlie Pride, Temptations, Jackie Wilson, Willie Nelson, The Beach Boys, Chuck Berry, Dick Van Dyke, and Judy Garland, Rich is always honing his craft to bring his audience the best he has to offer at every show.
+Ask Rich and he'll be the first to tell you he is first and foremost a big band crooner and saloon singer.
+His sound is a combination of his influences, including Frank Sinatra, Neil Diamond, Dean Martin, Bobby Darin, Elvis Presley, Johnny Cash, Gordon Lightfoot, Charlie Pride, Willie Nelson, The Beach Boys, and Dick Van Dyke.
+He's always working hard to hone his craft in an effort to bring his audience and those that hire him the best he has to offer at every show.
 When his audience is pleased, he is pleased.

 “I try to live my life like an Elvis movie.
-All you need is some adventure, a hardy dose of romance, and a lot of music. ” - Rich Jacques
+All that you really need is some adventure, a hardy dose of romance, and lots of music. ” - Rich Jacques